 But Mr. Lipscomb’s creative journey began in the ‘80’s in New York’s Lower East Side theater scene, where he directed a production of Bertolt Brecht’s “Baal”.
 A stint as a Literature and Theater consultant for the New York State Council on the Arts followed before he ultimately concentrated on film.

 In 1999, he produced, wrote, and directed the short “Reforming Charlie”, which led to writing assignments for several independent producers.
 A political thriller “Milosevic Must Die” (2002) is a standout project.
 So is “I Love My People, But” (2009), a documentary series on ethnicity which he wrote, directed and narrated.

 In a world that demands specialty and versatility, Mr. Lipscomb bridges this contradiction in the three platforms that matter: film and video narrative, publishing and web content, and live performance and public speaking.

-Unique traits: Creative, analytical and athletic
+Unique traits: Creative, analytical, flexible, sensitive and athletic

 Quarterfinalist, Scriptapalooza Screenwriting Contest

 ASCAP Deems Taylor Award, Best Interview

 Washington University in St Louis